 Oliver is a very small town located in the state of Pennsylvania.
 With a population of 2,538 people and just one neighborhood, Oliver is the 566th largest community in Pennsylvania.

-Oliver is a blue-collar town, with 41.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Oliver is generally considered to be a blue-collar town.
+41.36% of the Oliver workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Oliver is a town of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Oliver who work in management occupations (12.13%), food service (8.68%), and sales jobs (8.41%).

-In terms of college education, Oliver is nearly on par with the US average for all cities of 21.84%: 20.37% of adults 25 and older in Oliver have a bachelor's degree or advanced degree.
+The education level of Oliver citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.37% of adults 25 and older in Oliver have a college degree.

 The per capita income in Oliver in 2022 was $31,563, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $126,252 for a family of four.
 However, Oliver contains both very wealthy and poor people as well.